wir3z/hubitat/owntracks-hubitat/README.md

 - Click the up arrow button in the top right of the map to trigger a 'Send Location Now' to register the device with the Hubitat App.

 ## Configure Regions
-- Select region to check coordinates.
-	- Select a region from the selection box, and click the link to view the pin on Google Maps to confirm the latitude and longitude is correct.
-Right click on Google Maps to get the lat/lon.
 - Add Regions:
+    - If a geocode provider has been configured in 'Additional Hub Settings', a text box will be displayed to allow entering street addresses to be converted to latitude/longitude.
+		- NOTE: Google provides the best lookup accuracy.
+If using other providers, confirm the map pin looks correct.
+		- Click 'View larger Map' on the map and then right click on the map to get the correct latitude/longitude.
 	- Enter the name, detection radius and coordinates.
 	- Click the 'Save' button.
 	- Click the 'Next' button to leave the screen, or abandon changes if 'Save' was not pressed.